 Most studies on senior drivers define this group as 65 years of age or older.
-Occasionally researchers will differentiate groupings of seniors, including those 64-74, 74-85, and 85 and older.
+Occasionally researchers will differentiate groupings of seniors, including those 64-74, 74-85, and 85 and older due to differences in their crash risk.

-How do senior drivers affect traffic safety?
+How do senior drivers affect road safety?